kcmayer4/task/Readme.md

 3. Control: Full control over the runner
 4. Scalability: Full control over scalability

+Set up Page-Object-Model (POM):
+1. Maintainability: Element IDs only have to updated in one location
+2. Readability: Test cases are easier to understand
+3. Productivity: Functions and locators can be reused instead of having to be defined for every use

 Set up ES Lint:
 1. Static analysis: Catches bugs before they happen
 2. Consistency: Enforces consistent code style